 - How will you deliver the product and close the project?

-A project management plan is composed of many subsidiary plans scope management plan, cost management plan, risk management plan, procurement management plan, etc.
+A project management plan is composed of many subsidiary plans such as scope management plan, cost management plan, risk management plan, procurement management plan.

 The project management plan is a meta-plan of the project plan.
 It contains the plan that guides the project management team to complete the project successfully.